lbriais/easy_app_helper/README.md

  -> Try: "bundle exec '/home/you/devel/ruby/gems/your_gem/bin/your_gem' --help"
 ```

-It means that by default, the rake task will create a executable with the name of the gem you are currently developing.
+By default, the rake task will create a executable with the name of the gem you are currently developing.
 __This task is safe and will never overwrite an existing file__.
 Instead, if the file already exists, you would get:

 ```